Jeff Koons: Other projects

-In 1999 Koons commissioned a song about himself on Momus' album Stars Forever.
+In 1999, Koons commissioned a song about himself on Momus's album Stars Forever.

 A drawing similar to his Tulip Balloons was placed on the front page of the Internet search engine Google.
 The drawing greeted all who visited Google's main page on April 30, 2008, and May 1, 2008.April 30 is Queen's Day in the Netherlands.

 In 2006 Koons appeared on Artstar, an unscripted television series set in the New York art world.
 He had a minor role in the 2008 film Milk playing state assemblyman Art Agnos.

-In September 2012 New York Governor Andrew Cuomo gave Koons the task of helping to review the designs for a new Tappan Zee Bridge.
+In September 2012, New York Governor Andrew Cuomo gave Koons the task of helping to review the designs for a new Tappan Zee Bridge.

-In late 2016 Koons unveiled plans for Bouquet of Tulips, an 11-meter high commemorative sculpture in Paris modelled on the Statue of Liberty, honoring the victims of the November 2015 attacks.
+In 2019, Koons unveiled Bouquet of Tulips, an 11-meter high commemorative sculpture in Paris modelled on the Statue of Liberty, honoring the victims of the November 2015 attacks.

-In 2022 Koons announced that he would be sending artwork to the moon.
+In February 2024, a SpaceX rocket carrying 125 of Koon's stainless steel miniature moon sculptures departed from the Kennedy Space Center in Florida.
+The sculptures, named after historical figures such as Leonardo da Vinci and Billie Holiday, were part of a larger project involving a lunar lander designed by Intuitive Machines.
+The lander, which also carried NASA equipment, reached the Moon on February 22.
+Koons, inspired by President Kennedy's vision of space exploration, saw this project as a way to inspire society.
+This endeavor, which included plans for larger sculptures on Earth and corresponding NFTs, aimed to be the first authorized artwork on the moon, protected under the Artemis Accords.